 Fruit: Typically mulled wine includes orange and orange peel.
 However, some recipes call for apples, lemon, limes, clementines, plums, and even raisins.
 Additionally, you may add sliced almonds to your mix during boiling and simmering.
 Just choose your favorite fruit and roll with it.
 Be sure to include citrus of some sort.

 Herbs and Spices: Mulled wine needs herbs and spices to take it from just heated wine to the delicious holiday concoction that it is.
 Spices used in mulled wine can include orange peel, star anise, cloves, cinnamon, nutmeg, peppercorns, vanilla pods, lime peel, bay leaves, and cardamom.
 You won’t want to use all of these at the same time in your recipe but you can use a combination of some of them.

-    Sweetener: Typically a bit of sweetener is added to mulled wine whether it is sugar, caster sugar, or honey.
+Sweetener: Typically a bit of sweetener is added to mulled wine whether it is sugar, castor sugar, or honey.
 If you’re using a fortified wine such as port for your mulled wine then I would not add additional sugar.

 Hard Spirits: Many mulled wine recipes call for a little something extra and that is usually a hard spirit of some sort.
 Liquors used in mulled wine can include brandy, rum, bourbon, and Cognac.
 You don’t have to include any of these in your recipe but they will definitely add a kick.